 Alright, so most of these dishes would have been unknown to the signers of the Declaration of Independence.
 I have a feeling, however, that noted gourmand Thomas Jefferson would be a fan of New Haven clam pizza were he still alive.
 Read on for a menu that he and the other founding fathers would have found to be nothing short of revolutionary.

 Whether you prefer to plop it on a burger, tuck it into a sandwich, or set it out with crackers while the festivities are getting started, pimento cheese is the South’s gift to cheese lovers everywhere.
-Get our Pimiento Cheese Spread recipe.
+This version adds a couple twists: chipotle chiles in adobo for a smoky kick, and pepper jack cheese along with the traditional cheddar.
+Get our Pimiento Cheese recipe.

 2. Pennsylvania: Philly Cheesesteak Potato Skins